 38. Early Redemption Amount(s) payable on redemption for taxation reasons or on Event of Default [] 39.
 Final Redemption Amount []

 MATERIAL ADVERSE CHANGE STATEMENT

-[Except as disclosed in this document,] there has been no significant change in the financial, trading position or prospects of the Issuer since [insert date of last audited accounts or interim accounts (if later)].
+[Except as disclosed in this document,] there has been no significant change in the financial, trading position or prospects of the Issuer since [31st December 2021

 RESPONSIBILITY